-Right now I’m aware of four translation projects that provide SDL2 units (if you know a further one, let me know):
+Right now I’m aware of these translation projects that provide SDL2 units (if you know a further one, let me know):

 |Tim Blume's SDL 2.0 units||Pure translation of SDL 2.0 source files.
 The original, modular structure of the header files is preserved, so the SDL2.pas is composed of many include files.
 Translations of SDL2_mixer, SDL2_ttf and SDL2_image are available, SDL_net seems to be missing so far.
 It provides MacOS X support.|